angrybacon/doomsday-wiki/markdown/archive/cmc.md

 <row variant="pile">{{!LED}} {{!AoI}} {{!LED}} {{!LED}} {{!BW}}</row>

 In terms of removal there is very little here.
-Only {{Chain of Vapor}} and
-{{Void Snare}} are affected here.
+Only :card[Chain of Vapor] and :card[Void Snare] are affected here.
 This is where By Force shines over some other artifact removal as casting By Force with X = 1 means that it becomes a CMC 2 card that then allows you to destroy a single Chalice set to 1.
 A Sanctum Prelate is equally vulnerable as most of our removal for creatures costs 2 or 4.